moadel321/Pipecat-Starter-Kit/README.md

 ## License

-BSD 2-Clause License - see LICENSE file for details
+This project is licensed under the BSD 2-Clause License.
+See the LICENSE file for details.

 ---

 For more detailed information about specific components or advanced usage patterns, please refer to the official [Pipecat documentation](https://docs.pipecat.ai).